 You don’t have to do it alone

 At The Recovery Village, we offer our patients support through a full spectrum of care.
-From the first day in detox through experiencing a new life in aftercare, we’re here to guide your through the difficult and rewarding process of recovery.
+From the first day in drug or alcohol detox through experiencing a new life in aftercare, we’re here to guide your through the difficult and rewarding process of recovery.
 Learn about our treatment programs and how we can help your loved one get a fresh start.